pookdeveloper/OneDark-Pro/docs/README.md

-# One Dark Pro Pook
+# One-Dark-Pro-Pook

 ## About
-[One Dark Pro Pook](https://marketplace.visualstudio.com/items?itemName=zhuangtongfa.Material-theme) is based on Atom's default One Dark theme, and is one of the most downloaded themes for VS Code.
+[One-Dark-Pro-Pook](https://marketplace.visualstudio.com/items?itemName=zhuangtongfa.Material-theme) is based on Atom's default One Dark theme, and is one of the most downloaded themes for VS Code.
 This document will show you how to install the theme on VS Code, and how to develop and contribute to this project.
 ![screenshot](https://ws1.sinaimg.cn/large/006tNbRwgy1fvwjzw3c8fj31kw101adb.jpg)